Hybrid cosmological attractors: Introduction

 For the family of polynomial $\a$-attractors \cite{Kallosh:2022feu}, where the potential approaches a plateau as inverse powers of the inflaton field, one has \be V \sim V_{0} (1 -{\mu^{k}\over \vp^{k}}+\dots )\, , \qquad n_{s} = 1-{2\over N}{k+1\over k+2}\, , \qquad r\approx { 8k^2 \mu^{2k\over k+2}\over [(k(k+2))N]^{2k+ 2\over k+2}} \ . \ee Here $k$ can take any positive value.
 For example, in $k=2$ case \be V \sim V_{0} (1 -{\mu^{2}\over \vp^{2}} + \dots )\, , \qquad n_{s} \approx 1-{3\over 2 N} \, , \qquad r \approx {\sqrt 2 \, \mu\over N^{3/2}} \ee For $N=N_{\rm total} =55$ we have \be n_s\approx 1-{3\over 110}\approx 0.973 \ . \ee By taking smaller $k$, one can increase the value of $n_{s}$ in this scenario from $1-{2\over N}$ to $1-{1\over N}$.
 As a result, predictions of the simplest models of exponential and polynomial attractors completely cover the $n_{s}-r$ area favored by the latest Planck/BICEP/Keck data, see Fig. 3 of \cite{Kallosh:2022feu}.

-Thus it would seem that a rather simple set of models with deep roots in supergravity can describe any set of data which any future observations may bring.
+Thus it would seem that a rather simple set of models of this type can describe any set of data which any future observations may bring.
 However, there are still some issues which one may try to address.

 1) One may wonder whether it is possible to increase $n_{s}$ to cover the right part of the $n_{s}-r$ area favored by the latest Planck/BICEP/Keck data within the more familiar class of exponential $\alpha$-attractors \rf{exp}.